sCMOS Technical FAQs

 Do you have reference designs available for your sensors?

 No. We do not have complete camera reference designs.
 We do have Product Evaluation Kits (PEKs) available for sale or as loaners for some of our parts.
-And we do have recommendations for power supply specs, FPGAs, sensor board schematics, sockets, etc.
+And we do have recommendations for power supply specs, FPGAs, sensor board schematics, sockets, etc. For example, compatible sockets for our sensors can be purchased from Andon Electronics.

 Do your sensors undergo qualifications?